Friday, December 23, 2011

 Unaccompanied children of any age may watch.
 A ‘PG’ film should not disturb a child aged around eight or older.
 However, parents are advised to consider whether the content may upset younger or more sensitive children.

-Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of or in an educational or historical context.
+Discrimination Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of or in an educational or historical context.
 Discrimination by a character with which children can readily identify is unlikely to be acceptable.

 Drugs References to illegal drugs or drug misuse must be innocuous or carry a suitable anti-drug message.